-WiSys is seeking strategic partners interested in production scale-up and market and distribution expansion of this music theory board game.
-Opportunities also exist for development of derivative works, including a related app.
+WiSys is seeking strategic partners interested in additional development, production scale-up, marketing and distribution of this music theory board game and electronic app.
+Opportunities may exist for development of derivative works.

 Stage of Development:

-Learning music theory is a difficult challenge that is well-known in the field.
-For example, one-third of the AP students mentioned above did not receive test scores high enough to earn college credit or placement.
-To enhance music theory understanding, there is a need to complement difficult course work with creative teaching methods.
-The use of games is one such method.
-While there are several games that focus on music theory at the elementary level, there are few that target students who are more advanced.
-Among the higher-level games, there is a tendency to focus narrowly on specific aspects of music theory, yet students are required to take comprehensive tests covering multiple concepts.
+Learning music theory is challenging.
+One-third of AP students that tested did not receive scores high enough to earn college credit.
+Music theory understanding can be enhanced when difficult course work is combined with creative teaching methods such as games.
+There are several games that focus on music theory at the elementary level, but there are few games that target advanced students.
+Among the higher-level games, there is a tendency to focus on a few specific aspects of music theory, rather than the many comprehensive concepts that students are tested on.

-- Public and private music schools and teachers;
+- Public and private music schools, camps and teachers

 - Groups including the Music Teachers National Association (MTNA) and National Association for Music Education (NAfME)

 - Fun – an engaging way to learn a challenging subject